print logo

 About

-The two partners have complementary strengths and research interests.
-While the CEES node has a particular focus on de novo sequencing (including cDNA/ESTs), amplicon sequencing and metagenomics, the IMG node has a particular focus on targeted resequencing and functional genomics applications like transcriptomics and epigenetics.
-The NSC is therefore well positioned to provide the full-range of sequencing services in the wide variety of possible high-throughput sequencing applications.
+The two partners of NSC have complementary strengths and research interests.
+While the CEES node has a particular focus on de novo sequencing, genome assembly and single cell methods, the AMG node specializes in whole-genome resequencing (WGS), amplicon sequencing and epigenetics.
+Both nodes also have considerable experience and research interests in transcriptomics and metagenomics.
+The NSC is therefore well positioned to provide the full-range of sequencing services in the wide variety of possible short-read and long-read high-throughput sequencing applications.

 NSC collaborates closely with the Bioinformatics FUGE platforms and with USIT (University of Oslo Center for IT) regarding downstream sequence analysis and data storage.